 Healthcare Management Careers with an M.B.A.

 Professionals in healthcare management careers can help patients live longer, fuller lives.
-But healthcare is also a massive global industry: According to a report from Deloitte, worldwide expenditures exceeded $7 trillion as of 2017 and will likely rise to more than $10 trillion by 2022.
+But healthcare is also a massive global industry: Worldwide healthcare expenditures exceeded $9 trillion as of 2020 and according a report from Deloitte, will likely rise to more than $12 trillion by 2040.
 With that growth comes major questions about how organizations can continue to invest in emerging technologies, maintain quality of care and deal with larger volumes of patients, all while maximizing efficiency.

 Shifts in the industry have resulted in a healthcare management career outlook that holds many possibilities for individuals who combine advanced business skills with specialized knowledge of best practices and regulations.
 Leaders in hospitals and life sciences firms address complex challenges that make an impact in people’s lives while advancing their careers.
 Earning a Master of Business Administration with a concentration in Healthcare Management could help you to excel in a crucial and rapidly growing industry.